 Going abroad can be quite daunting – especially if you don’t travel often.
 There’s loads to remember.
 Passports.
 Packing.
 Plane tickets.
 I’ve run out of things that begin with P. Poothbrushes.
 One thing you might need to remember is a visa.
 If you aren’t sure what visas are or how they work, then boy have I got an article for you.
 I’m going to explain the basics of visas – assuming you know nothing – and help you get your head around what the visa requirements for UK citizens are.

 You’ll definitely have heard of visas.
 Everyone has.
 Even our 19 year old digital marketer Olly has, and he’d never heard of The Goonies or Wayne’s World, the uncultured swine.
 But I was recently thinking, and although I’d heard of visas, I didn’t really know what they were.
 I had a vague notion of them being like a passport, but that was pretty much as far as my understanding went.
 I’d never needed a visa so I never bothered looking into them – they weren’t my problem.
-Then I went and got a job at a company that provides visa services and they very much became my problem.
+Then I went and got a job at a company that deals with document legalisation, and learning about visas went hand in hand with that.

 So I learnt about visas and I realised they’re actually really easy to get your head around.
 And then I thought to myself: how many people were like me?
 How many people know basically nothing about visas?
 People might be put off going somewhere because they need a visa and they’re too intimidated by the idea.
 One thought led to another, I had a very strong coffee, and I decided to write a simple guide to visas for people that are as clueless as I once was.